McCourt School of Public Policy (MSPP)

 II.
 FACULTY AFFAIRS

 1. When a position vacancy listing has been approved by the Provost, the Dean shall constitute a search committee composed of at least three McCourt School tenure-line faculty.
-At the discretion of the Dean, the search committee may include faculty members from other departments.
+At the discretion of the Dean, the search committee may include full-time nontenure-line faculty or faculty members from other departments.

 2. Discussion and vote on initial appointment will include all tenure-line faculty, regardless of rank of candidate.

-3. Voting on rank and tenure at time of initial appointment should be conducted in a manner consistent with University policy.
+3. Voting on rank and tenure at time of initial appointment should be conducted in a manner consistent with University and Main Campus policy.

 4. All votes should be conducted by secret ballot, with no proxy voting permitted.